msuarz/msuarz.github.com/about/resume.md

 ### Experience
 `2008-present` [UKG:](http://www.ukg.com) Contributed to many teams and projects spanning from devops and end-user facing to core and architectural.

-*	Founded rCloud allowing teams to deploy and test Ultipro in multiple clouds with Chef.
+*	Founded rCloud, allowing teams to deploy UKGPro in ESX, Openstack and GCP.
-*	Coined and designed HALO, the Angular reactive SPA frontend for rCloud.
+*	Designed HALO, the Angular reactive SPA frontend for rCloud.
+*	Migrated rCloud from VMs with Chef into Docker and Kubernetes.
+*	Refactored the monolithic Rails app into several REST API microservices.
-*	Distilled the business rules discovering an internal DSL called Corals.
+*	Applied DDD, distilling the business rules by discovering a DSL called Corals.
-*	Applied DDD and BDD practices in the development process.
-*	Enhanced team collaboration via pair and mob programming.
+*	Enhanced team collaboration with BDD, pair and mob programming.
 *	Automated all things via TeamCity pipelines in Kotlin, achieving CI/CD.
 *	Evolved beyond TDD by adopting and evangelizing TCR.
 *	Improved end-to-end tests quality with Cucumber and Fitnesse.